 Storing Math Manipulatives

 I like to store all of my manipulatives and tools in clear tubs so that my students can easily see what is inside.
-You will also want to label each of your math manipulatives so supplies do not get mixed up.
+Also, you will want to label each of your math manipulatives so supplies do not get mixed up.
 This prevents them from having to dig through each one to find what they need.

 Since the purpose of math stations is to spiral review, your students will need access to a lot of different manipulatives.
 I recommend incorporating math manipulative tubs into your math stations.